Dave-Robertson/vl6180x-arduino/README.md

-# VL6180X library for Arduino
+# VL6180X library for Arduino modifed for software I2C using SoftwareWire library.

 Version: 1.2.0<br>
 Release date: 2016 May 18<br>